Q42/meteor-gce/README.md

     NAME   ZONE           MACHINE_TYPE  INTERNAL_IP   EXTERNAL_IP   STATUS
     meteor europe-west1-a n1-standard-1 10.240.134.93 130.211.62.68 RUNNING

+Done!
 At this point your site should be reachable on the external IP (http://130.211.62.68 in this case).